LakshanSS/sample-workloads/service-ballerina-patient-management/README.md

 ## Deploy in OpenChoreo

-Follow these steps to deploy the application in Choreo.
+Follow these steps to deploy the application in OpenChoreo.

 1. Create a component
      - Sign in to [Choreo](https://wso2.com/choreo/)